rconradharris/tictactoe/at3/README.md

 Grid Size
 =========

-To play 4x4 tic-tac-toe, use `[Grid "4x4"]`.
+To specify an arbtrary grid size, for example 5x4, use `[Grid "5x4"]`.

-Make sure to use the `.at3` extension for the filename since `.ttt` is reserved for proper 3x3 tic-tac-toe.
+Make sure to use the `.at3` extension for the filename since `.t3` is reserved for standard 3x3 tic-tac-toe.

 Required Fields
 ===============